 Pro-endorsed spin in a demanding frame.

 It took me a few sessions to figure out who this paddle is actually for.
-After thorough on-court evaluation, the CRBN TruFoam Barrage landed in the upper tier of the paddles we tested in 2026.
+After thorough on-court evaluation, the CRBN TruFoam Barrage is a strong fit for technical players who consistently hit center and prioritize spin over forgiveness — see category scores below for power, control, spin, and feel.

 If you're comparing it against other foam-core paddles, it's one of several great foam core paddles we've played this year.